 This is where cosmetic procedures and treatments like botox and dermal fillers prove so beneficial.
 But what is botox, what are dermal fillers, and can you use a dermal filler with botox?
 Well, let’s take a more detailed look, shall we?

 What exactly is botox and how does it work? – Botox, or Botulinum toxin, is a completely purified, natural protein which is designed to help relax the muscles within the face.
 Primarily, botox is designed to help prevent and reduce the lines and wrinkles within the face.

-Though primarily it is designed to reduce wrinkles and lines in the face, it can also be prescribed to help treat other conditions as well, including excessive sweating.
+Though primarily it is designed to reduce wrinkles and lines in the face, it can also be prescribed to help treat other conditions as well, including excessive sweating, a sagging neck and migraines.
 The solution is injected into the face, around the area in which the lines and wrinkles are at their most concentrated.

 Though ever so slightly painful, botox injections, for the most part at least, require no downtime or recovery time at all.
 Primarily it is injected into the forehead, and into the area surrounding the eyes, making it great for people who suffer from ‘crow’s feet’.

 What are Dermal fillers? – Next up we’ll take a look at dermal fillers.
 Some people seem to be under the impression that dermal fillers are the same as Botox, when in reality, they aren’t at all.
 Dermal fillers are sometimes called facial fillers.